Best speaker cables 2020 Buying Guide: Welcome to What Hi-Fi?'s round-up of the best speaker wire you can buy in 2020.

 Read the full review: Chord Company Rumour X

 The Rocket 22 continues the fine work of its Award-winning sibling and, in a suitably talented set-up, the difference in price between the two can be justified by the improvement in scale, detail and authority.
 But do also consider the Chord Company RumourX, above, particularly if your system could do with releasing a little more punch and rhythmic drive.

 Read the full review: AudioQuest Rocket 22

 For the money, there isn't much to grumble about as far as the XT25 is concerned.
-At just £6 per metre, it allows for an extremely insightful and detailed sound, which is up there with the very best at this level.
+It allows for an extremely insightful and detailed sound, which is up there with the very best at this level.
 Music is encouraged to display an airy sense of openness with plenty of subtlety and sophistication.
 It's the kind of cable that would be a good option for warm-sounding, less spacious set-ups.

 Read the full review: QED XT25

 If you're looking for a speaker cable that can fit into tight spaces, then the Clearwater is definitely an option.
 It's terminated in attractive dinky plugs and is covered in an almost jelly-like jacket which helps with flexibility.